immanuelbint/shell-scripting/get-python/README.md

 # get-python

-A simple Bash script to download, compile, and install a specific version of Python from source on Linux systems (e.g. Rocky, CentOS, AlmaLinux, RHEL).
+A simple Bash script to download, compile, and install a specific version of Python from source on Linux systems (e.g. Rocky, CentOS, AlmaLinux, RHEL, Ubuntu, Debian).

 > Ideal for developers or sysadmins who need to manage multiple Python versions without affecting the system default.